ReddyLab/CRADLE/README.md

 # CRADLE
 CRADLE (Correcting Read counts and Analysis of DifferentiaLly Expressed regions) is a package that was developed to analyze STARR-seq data.
-CRADLE removes technical biases from sonication, PCR, mappability and G-quadruplex sturcture, and generates bigwigs files with corrected read counts.
+CRADLE removes technical biases from sonication, PCR, mappability and G-quadruplex sturcture, and generates bigwig files with corrected read counts.
 CRADLE then uses those corrected read counts and detects both activated and repressed enhancers.
-CRADLE will help to find enhancers with better accuracy and credibility.
+CRADLE will help find enhancers with better accuracy and credibility.

 ## Installation